Informed Consent Writing Tip Sheet

 FDA and Common Rule Elements of Informed Consent

-- For research regulated by the Common Rule: ICF should begin with a concise and focused presentation of the key information most likely to assist a prospective participant in understanding the reasons why one might/might not want to participate in the research
+- For research regulated by the Common Rule: ICF should begin with a concise and focused presentation of the key information most likely to assist a prospective subject in understanding the reasons why one might/might not want to participate in the research

 - A statement that the study involves research